-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): See Below

-D8 List any other application requirements specific to transfer applicants: Transfers with less than 30 hrs are not accepted.
-A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.8 required with 60 hrs or more.
+D8 List any other application requirements specific to transfer applicants: A transfer GPA of 3.2 is required of all sophomores (30-59 hrs) and 2.8 required with 60 hrs or more.
 These students are admitted based on space availability.

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+If applications